MitjaBezensek/SharpBucket/Readme.md

 ## Authentication
 There are two ways you can authenticate with SharpBucket
 - via the Oauth 1.0a, which is preferred
-- via BitBucket's username and password
+- via Bitbucket's username and password

 Here is how you can use them:
 ### Basic authentication